 There are 30+ hospitals and medical centers serving the Boston area alone.
-From the group of Longwood Medical hospitals to Mass General, Boston has some of the top rated hospitals in the US.
+From the group of Longwood Medical hospitals to Mass General, Boston has some of the top-rated hospitals in the US.
 There is almost always a need for a travel nurse in Boston from any number of specialties.
-While it took me 2.5 years to finally get to Boston, it wasn’t because of lack of needs.
-Instead being a case of timing.
+While it took me 2.5 years to finally get to Boston, it wasn’t because of a lack of needs.
+Instead of being a case of timing.

-Whenever I arrive to a new destination, I sometimes feel completely overwhelmed at the amount of things to see and do.
-I think to myself, how in the world do I accomplish all that I want to accomplish without wasting anytime in 13 short weeks?
-And that feeling didn’t escape be when I signed on to be a travel nurse in Boston.
-While there were definitely things that I did, places I ate, and neighborhoods that I visited that I would not recommend… Boston is brimming with things to do!
+Whenever I arrive at a new destination, I sometimes feel completely overwhelmed by the number of things to see and do.
+I think to myself, how in the world do I accomplish all that I want to accomplish without wasting any time in 13 short weeks?
+And that feeling didn’t escape me when I signed on to be a travel nurse in Boston.
+While there were definitely things that I did, the places I ate, and neighborhoods that I visited that I would not recommend… Boston is brimming with things to do!
 For that, I’ve made a comprehensive list of things to see and do, where to eat, and where to enjoy a cocktail or two.

 Spend the day at Faneuil Hall Marketplace.
 An indoor/outdoor shopping, dining, and entertainment experience wrapped into one.
 While this stop is on the Freedom Trail, carve out a day to explore the marketplace in its entirety.

 DAY TRIP!
 The best part about being a travel nurse is being able to explore the country!
 There are loads of day trips to take from Boston.
 My favorites included a day in Newport, Rhode Island, and Provincetown, Massachusetts.